top of page

 There is a robust philosophical literature on virtuous motivation.
 Is the virtuous person motivated to do what's right, read de dicto or de re?
 Philosophers take different views on this question.
 But this literature has, surprisingly, failed to engage with an argument in Hume (what has come to be known as the circle argument), which bears directly on this question.
 On my reading, Hume takes the distinctive position that while de dicto moral motivation might be constitutive of a particular virtue (what we might call the virtue of "dutifulness"), it cannot be the motive of the virtuous person in toto.
 Instead, possession of any other virtue (e.g., justice, beneficence, etc.) requires that a virtuous person be motivated by those things of value with which the virtue in question is concerned.

-"Work and Public Health"
+"Work and Public Health" (under review)

 "Consent, Promising, and Publicity"